 Build Introduction

 Welcome to the comprehensive guide for the Flay Barbarian!
-A new generator build that emerged during Season 4 and has proven to be a powerful endgame and pit boss killer.
-If you like DoT-based playstyles and ramping up massive bleeds, this build is for you.
+A generator build that emerged thanks to Hooves of the Mountain God has proven to be a powerful endgame and pit boss killer.
+If you like damage over time based playstyles and ramping up massive bleeds, this build is for you.
 The previous season added a ton of power to this, making it even better.
 So without further delay, let’s dive right in!

 Strengths and Weaknesses